twiecki/WhileMyMCMCGentlySamples/content/2014-2-1-Visualizing-MCMC.md

 I like visualizations because they provide a good intuition for how the samplers work and what problems they can run into.

-The full code can be found [here]().
+You can download the full notebook [here](https://rawgithub.com/twiecki/WhileMyMCMCGentlySamples/master/content/downloads/notebooks/sample_animation.ipynb) or [view it in your browser](http://nbviewer.ipython.org/github/twiecki/WhileMyMCMCGentlySamples/blob/master/content/downloads/notebooks/sample_animation.ipynb?create=1).
 Note that for this post I used video embedding due to the size of the animations if they are not compressed.
 The notebook contains code for both.